- I’m worried an eagle might take my pet dog. What can I do?

-This phenomena is called reversed sexual dimporphism (RSD) and some species other than raptors exhibit it.
-But its unusual – why it is called reversed (ie different from the usual).
+This phenomena is called reversed sexual dimorphism (RSD) and some species other than raptors exhibit it.
+But it’s unusual, which is why it is called reversed (ie different from the usual).
 Not all raptors have obvious RSD are but all Tasmanian species do except for the Tasmanian mopoke (aka southern boobook) the sexes of which are similar size.
 There seem a mix of basic reasons for RSD.
 Large females can better retain heat during incubation, lay more or bigger eggs (than small females) and are better at defending the nest.
 Small individuals are more efficient flyers and there fore better at patrolling territory boundaries.
 There is a correlation between the degree of RSD a raptor species has and whether it takes hard to catch prey, the larger the degree the harder the prey.
 A simpler version of this is that a species with a large SD will have less direct competition between the sexes and be able to occupy a wider niche and perhaps squeeze out other competing species.
 And the fact it is better to have the female the larger gives RSD.
 The Tasmanian masked owl and our grey goshawks have some of the largest RSD of any raptors.

 Why are juvenile raptors larger than adults?

 Just before they fledge, juveniles of many raptor species are heavier than their parents but much of this is fat and lost quickly.
 But all juveniles are larger by feather dimensions (eg tail length, wing span) than adults giving them a lower but less risky flight performance.
 Their feathers are also more supple meaning they can absorb a few prangs while learning, without breaking feathers.

-Q20 How successful is raptor rehabilitation?
+How successful is raptor rehabilitation?

 Considering survival of the raptors it depends a bit on how specialised the species is.
-At its very best raptor rehabilitation can give released birds a survival rate comparable to wild ones of the same age.
+At its very best, raptor rehabilitation can give released birds a survival rate comparable to wild ones of the same age.
 But not much rehabilitation is to that standard and most released raptors have lower chance of survival than others.
 That is why it is important to mark released birds so that if they are found again their identity can be traced to rehabilitation and methods improved.
-In Tasmania raptors about to be released by most rehabilitators are leg banded to monitor survival rates. .
+In Tasmania raptors about to be released by most rehabilitators are leg banded to monitor survival rates.
 Some rehabilitation programs outside Tasmania radio or GPS track released birds to get good data on survival and fitness.

 Considering its impact on the conservation of wild populations, raptor rehabilitation has very little direct impact since such a low proportions of any population is are dealt with.
-About 0.1% (1/1000) of Tasmania’s wedge-tailed eagle wild population is released each year or in every 10 that come in.
+About 0.1% (1/1000) of Tasmania’s Wedge-tailed Eagle wild population is released each year or in every 10 that come in.